-For almost two decades, Harbor Breeze Cruises has provided top of the line long beach whale watching excursions to individuals and families from across the globe.
+For almost two decades, Harbor Breeze Cruises has provided top of the line Long Beach whale watching excursions to individuals and families from across the globe.
 We are the top destination for whale watching in Long Beach, bringing stunning sea life up close and personal to spectators on our fleet of safe and comfortable boats.
 The best part of a Long Beach whale watching trip with Harbor Breeze Cruises?
 You never know what you might see!
 You could catch a glimpse of the majestic Pacific Gray Whale during its annual migration from Alaska.
 Or, you just might see the incredible Humpback Whale flip breach the surface.
-No matter the time of day or season, creatures of the sea are never far from view, from orcas to fin whales, minke whales to dolphins, and so much more.
+No matter the time of day or season, creatures of the sea are never far from view, from Blue Whales, Orcas, Fin Whales, Minke Whales to dolphins, and so much more.